mdminhazulhaque/bits/_posts/2018/2018-05-16-successful-installation-of-dd-wrt-for-tl-wr845n.md

 categories: ddwrt
 ---

 Several days ago I got my home router burnt due to the frequent thunderstorms.
 Luckily, only the WAN port of the router was damaged.
 So I decided to use the switch interface as WAN.
 I knew how to configure the switch as WAN on OpenWRT.
-But sadly there was no modded firmware for this model.
-I searched the internet and tried some firmwares.
+Unfortunately there was no modded firmware for this model.
+I searched over the internet and tried flashing some firmwares.
 But none of them worked.
-Moreover, latest models from TP-Link does not support flashing 3rd party roms from the WebUI.
+Moreover, latest models from TP-Link does not support flashing 3rd party firmware from the WebUI.

 So I opened the case of the router, took out the PCB, and insert 4 male headers on the debug UART port.
-Here is how the UART pin mapping looks like.
+This is how the UART pin mapping looks like -

 ![PCB](https://i.imgur.com/FH7i7oT.jpg)

 ![Debug UART](https://i.imgur.com/aoN5zIT.jpg)

-From the debug log, I found that the chip is Qualcomm Atheros QCA9533-BL3A and connected to 32MB RAM and 4 MB SPI Flash.
-I looked into DD-WRT forum and found that it is a rebranded version of TL-WR841ND v10.
-So I decided to use a firmware built for TL-WR841ND.
-This time I failed again because the product information in the firmware header mismatched.
-I am glad that a user named `ian5142c` from [DD-WRT forum](https://www.dd-wrt.com/phpBB2/viewtopic.php?p=1107635) uploaded a firmware with compatible header.
+From the debug log, I found that the chip model is Qualcomm Atheros QCA9533-BL3A and it was connected to 32MB DRAM and 4 MB SPI Flash.
+I searched in the DD-WRT forum and found that the model is a rebranded version of TP Link TL-WR841ND v10.
+So I decided to use a firmware which was built for TL-WR841ND.
+I failed again because the product information in the firmware header was mismatched.
+But, I am glad that a user named `ian5142c` from [DD-WRT forum](https://www.dd-wrt.com/phpBB2/viewtopic.php?p=1107635) uploaded a firmware with the correct header info for that model.

 I had to install TFTP server in my Linux PC and ran it via `xinetd`.
-Here is the config file located at `/etc/xinetd.d/tftp`.
+Here is the config file located at `/etc/xinetd.d/tftp` -

 ```bash
 service tftp